ceramic-sf/quick-boi-source/bolq.md

 Society has many institutions that have preserved the ability to correct errors.
 We should take care to not dismantle old institutions rashly or carelessly.
 ```

-[We should seek out better explanatatory knowledge](#we-should-seek-out-better-explanations) because [evils are caused by insufficient knowledge](#the-principle-of-optimism).
+[We should seek out better explanatory knowledge](#we-should-seek-out-better-explanations) because [evils are caused by insufficient knowledge](#the-principle-of-optimism).
 Therefore, things that help this process of [error correction](#error-correction) are critical, and this could include a large number of structures and institutions in society.
 Dismantling those things could undermine the ability to act morally (e.g., dismantle structures that society uses to make moral progress).

 *Systems and structures that assist in error correction are critical for objective moral progress.
 Therefore we should be careful and cautious interfering with old societal institutions.*